-Fourth, a new approach to retail: We launched 7 pop-up stores last year (4 in Milan, 1 in Rome and 2 in London) and this year we have opened our first permanent atelier in Milan, with the ones in Rome and London coming soon.
+Fourth, a new approach to retail: We launched 7 pop-up stores last year (4 in Milan, 1 in Rome and 2 in London).

 How much of your business is online versus in-store?
 Has your focus or business model changed since you began?